loculus-project/loculus/kubernetes/README.md

 # Kubernetes

 This directory contains a Helm chart to deploy previews of Pathoplexus, and a version for E2E testing (eventually this will be the production instance as well).
+Run all following commands from this directory.

 ## GitHub Integration
 ArgoCD will aim to build preview instances for any open PR with the `preview` label.
 It may take 5 minutes for an instance to appear.
 The preview will appear at `[branch_name].preview.k3s.pathoplexus.org`.
 Very long branch names, and some special characters, are not supported.